 Ethelfleda brought up her nephew and his sister at Tamworth.
 She feared her brother Edward, whom she was not always on the best of terms, would soon marry and Athelstan would be placed in danger if more sons were born to Edward.
 Fears later materialised when Aethelstan was left out of the succession, and unsuccessful attempts were made on his life. Æthelflæd worked towards her nephew gaining the crown, who was eventually recognised as King of England.

 She captured Derby from the Vikings and defeated them at Leicester.
 She had received an agreement from the citizens of York to take the city and was on her way to York but died suddenly at Tamworth in 918 before the campaign was completed.
 She was buried beside her husband, Ethelred, at St Peter's Church (now St Oswald's priory) in Gloucester alongside the bones of St Oswald a former Christian king of Northumbria.
 Her tombstone is now displayed in Gloucester City Museum.

 Mercia was inherited by Ethelred and Aethelflaed's daughter, Aelfwynn, born before 903.
 Aelfwynn submitted to her uncle, King Edward the Elder, who took her captive, after which Mercia was annexed to Wessex and thus Edward solidified his control over most of England.

 Aethelflaeda's descendants continued to occupy the English throne.
-Aelfwynn's daughter, Aethelfleda Eneda married her cousin King Edgar 'the Peaceful', who later deserted her and married his mistress Elfrida.
-Aethelflaeda of Mercia's great-grandson, Edward the Martyr, the son of Aethelflaeda and Edgar was murdered in 978 by his step-mother, Elfrida, so that her own son by Edgar, known to history as Ethelred the Redeless could ascend the English throne.
+Aelfwynn's daughter, Aethelfleda Eneda married her cousin King Edgar 'the Peaceful', later deserted her and married his mistress Elfrida.
+Aethelflaeda of Mercia's great-grandson, Edward the Martyr, the son of Aethelflaeda and Edgar was murdered in 978 by his step-mother, Elfrida so that her son by Edgar, known to history as Ethelred the Redeless could ascend the English throne.